Motoball: Commission of French Motoball

 Pascale Reschko Jacquot has been president of the French Motoball Commission since 2012.
 In the latest FIM Europe Management Council, which was held in Fiumicino, Italy, she was appointed as president of the FIM Europe Motoball Commission.
 It was the first time in FIM Europe history that a woman was elected president of a European Commission.
 The commission of French Motoball is in charge of setting rule changes and hiring referees to officiate the games.

+Other events

+Motoball was included in the inaugural Goodwill Games.